rsimosa/ecommerce/readme.txt

 1. Get the reference implementation building and running.
 2. Make sure all unit tests pass before you start.
 3. In the 3rdParty folder there is a USATaxer library project that contains a very simple tax calculation library.
 Build this project.
-That will created a USATaxer.dll.
+That will create a USATaxer.dll.
 4. Copy that dll to the root of the eCommerce solution.
 Add a reference to it from the Accessors project.